DK26/qradar-guides/QRadarAppDev/AppGuide.md

 3. Use the `qradar_app_creator` command to handle everything related to QRadar Apps.

-    - Create an app directory
+    - Create an app directory with proper dependencies

     - Run an app in its proper environment